openforcefield/openff-evaluator/docs/workflows.rst

     with DaskLocalCluster() as calculation_backend:
         result_future = workflow.execute(calculation_backend=calculation_backend)

-In addition, a workflow may be add to, and executed as part as a larger :doc:`workflowgraphs`.
+In addition, a workflow may be add to, and executed as part as a larger :doc:`workflow graphs <workflowgraphs>`.

 Workflow Schemas
 ----------------